-If using our tied rigs, the two videos on 'How to Work a Legend Popping Cork' will be most useful.
+If using our tied rigs, the two bottom videos on 'How to Work a Legend Popping Cork' will be most helpful.

 Our guide to rigging and using the legend popping cork: